ksu-cs-textbooks/cis400/content/1-object-orientation/05-uml/05-classes.md

 ![Class Diagram example]({{<static "images/5.5.1.png">}})

 The first compartment identifies the class - it contains the name of the class.
 The second compartment holds the _attributes_ of the class (in C#, these are the _fields_ and _properties_).
-And the third compartment holds the _operations_ of the class (in C#, these are the _methods_) of the class.
+And the third compartment holds the _operations_ of the class (in C#, these are the _methods_).

-In the diagram above, we can see the `Fruit` class modeled on the left side.
+In the diagram above, we can see the `Fruit` class modeled on the right side.

 ### Attributes
 The _attributes_ in UML represent the _state_ of an object.
 For C#, this would correspond to the _fields_ and _properties_ of the class.